mmettler21/political_analysis/README.md

 ## Choice of the two reference newspapers

 First, the choice of the two newspapers we will work with is crucial.
 Some journals have “centered” opinions or shaded positioning.
-That is why, the focus will be made on polarized newspapers, which will make it easier to study and define the parameters.
+That is why, the <b> focus </b> will be made on <b> polarized newspapers </b>, which will make it easier to study and define the parameters.
 For our study, two newspaper have been chosen: Foxnews and New York Times.
 Both are polarized, Foxnews is in favor of more conservative political positions and is mainly viewed by Republican partisans while New York Times is more left-leaning and followed mainly by Democrats (figure below, [Statista, consulted the 15.11.2021](https://www.statista.com/chart/21328/party-affiliation-by-news-source/)).
 Note that the data showed that the New York Times had more quotations available in the Quotebank dataset than Fox news.
 The number of quotations found for the New York Times was of 894,838 quotes compared to 708,383 for Fox News.

 <a href="https://www.statista.com/chart/21328/party-affiliation-by-news-source/" title="Infographic: Party Affiliation Defines News Sources | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/21328.jpeg" alt="Infographic: Party Affiliation Defines News Sources | Statista" width="50%" height="auto" align="center" style="width: 50%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a>